ACarrig/NUUMobile1/README.md

 - Ensemble model (XGBoost Classifier + Random Forest Classifier + Logistic Regression + Gradient Boosting Classifier)
 - MLP Classifier model (Neural Network)

 Each model has their own python script and saved model in the model building folder.
-You can add datasets to those files as a df to be preprocessed and concanated to the rest of the data.
+You can add datasets into the model building folder and add them as a df to be preprocessed and concanated to the rest of the data in each model's python script to be trained and saved.

 # Future Improvements
 - Interactive AI Chat
-- Improve the model
+- Improve the model's performance
-- retrain the model with the new added new dataset that has Churn columns
+- Retrain the model with the new added new dataset that has Churn columns
+- add more graphs of data analysis